Finding Enlightenment Through Disenchantment

 Guest Bio:

-Erik Davisis an author, award-winning journalist, sometimes podcaster, and popular speaker based in San Francisco.
+Erik Davis an author, award-winning journalist, sometimes podcaster, and popular speaker based in San Francisco.
 He is the author of five books, including High Weirdness: Drugs, Esoterica, and Visionary Experience in the 70s; Nomad Codes: Adventures in Modern Esoterica; The Visionary State: A Journey through California’s Spiritual Landscape; and the 33 1/3 volume Led Zeppelin IV.
 His first and best-known book remains TechGnosis: Myth, Magic, and Mysticism in the Age of Information, a cult classic of visionary media studies that’s still in print.

 Erik’s scholarly and popular essays on California, music, technoculture, drugs, and spirituality have appeared in scores of books, magazines, and journals, and his writing has been translated into over a dozen languages.
 Davis has spoken widely at universities, conferences, retreat centers, and festivals, and has been interviewed by CNN, the BBC, NPR, and the New York Times.
 He graduated from Yale University in 1988, and earned his PhD in religious studies at Rice University in 2015.
 He currently writes the Substack publication Burning Shore.